Eva Six

-Eva Six (born 1937, died 2000s) was a Hungarian born actress who achieved some fame in the early 1960s as a Zsa Zsa Gabor type.
+Eva Six (1937– 2000s) was a Hungarian actress who achieved some fame in the early 1960s as a Zsa Zsa Gabor type.

 Biography

 She was born Éva Klein in Budapest, Hungary, to a Jewish father and Catholic mother.
 Her father died during the war, and her mother changed the family surname to avoid detection by the Nazis.
 She won a beauty contest after the war.
 She and her husband fled Hungary following the 1956 uprising and moved to Hollywood in 1960.

 James H. Nicholson of American International Pictures put her under contract and changed her name to "Eva Six".
 She appeared in a number of films before retiring.

 After retiring from acting, she and her husband, architect Roy Schmidt, moved back to Budapest, where she died in the early 2000s; she was reported as having died "a few years ago" by the time of Roy Schmidt's death in 2006, as published on his obituary in Los Angeles Times.